dfirtrack/dfirtrack/README.md

 DFIRTrack (Digital Forensics and Incident Response Tracking application) is an open source web application mainly based on [Django](https://www.djangoproject.com/) using a [PostgreSQL](https://www.postgresql.org/) database back end.

-In contrast to other great incident response tools, which are mainly case-based and support the work of CERTs, SOCs etc. in their daily business, DFIRTrack is focused on handling one ore more major incidents with a lot of affected systems as it is often observed in APT cases.
+In contrast to other great incident response tools, which are mainly case-based and support the work of CERTs, SOCs etc. in their daily business, DFIRTrack is focused on handling one or more major incidents with a lot of affected systems as it is often observed in APT cases.
 It is meant to be used as a tool for dedicated incident response teams in large cases.
 So, of course, CERTs and SOCs may use DFIRTrack as well, but they may feel it will be more appropriate in special cases instead of every day work.